 Herbalists and beauty

-The old town does not have much to offer in terms of independent and surprising shops, and the Altmarkt-Galerie mall is as boring as these shopping centers usually are.
+The old town does not have much to offer in terms of independent and surprising shops, and the Altmarkt-Galerie mall is as boring as these shopping centres usually are.
 A notable exception is the Sonnentor shop directly located at the mall's entrance at Postplatz, next to the tram-stop at Wallstraße.
 Franchises of this Austrian producer of organic and fairly traded herbs, teas, condiments, bodycare products and spices are usually located in malls or main shopping areas, neatly designed heavens offering products that are good for both, you, and the farmers and producers involved when you're in the mood for shopping.

 If you're on the outlook for herbs, remedies, bodycare and food items based on ingredients described by medieval healer nun Hildegard of Bingen pay a visit to the Marone herbalist shop on Bautzner Landstraße directly located at the east-bound tram stop Pulsnitzer Straße.
 Not all of the products on sale (which among others include chestnut products and a small selection of biodynamic wine) in this small specialist shop are certified organic though.

-When entering the quieter parts of the neighbourhood and head for Martin Luther church stop by a tiny herbalist shop dubbed Un-kraut ("weeds") directly opposite the organic cafe Kuchenglocke.
+Un-kraut ("weeds") directly opposite the organic cafe Kuchenglocke.
 Even when open the shop easily goes unnoticed, and its interior does not show all the herbal treasures hidden in the backoffice.
 Ask for any herb or spice, and the knowledgeable shop keeper will truly find it for you, in organic quality if possible.
-She will also happily answer all the questions you might have concerning the use of herbs.
-On display are an assortment of organic spices and tisanes, essential oils as well as some gift items.
-Although the regular opening hours are restricted to weekdays you might find the place open on Saturdays, occasionally.

 Touch of Nature beauty parlour cum shop in Böhmische Straße east of Görlitzer Straße.
 Note that also this shop is